 - It’s faster and easier to retrieve and use documents in a DMS or cloud storage

-- Additional indexing and tagging options to better manage and organize records
+- The additional indexing and tagging options improve managing and organizing records

 - Replicating and distributing information is sped up since documents can be directly accessed and shared online unlike how microfilm first requires extracting and enlarging the information first